SC EPSCoR Solicitation Number 12-GE2021

-- All GEAR PIs and Co-PIs will be considered part of the MADE in SC Project and are expected to participate in MADE in SC activities which include attending meetings and contributing to the annual report submitted to the National Science Foundation (NSF).
+- MADE in SC Proposals Only - All GEAR PIs and Co-PIs will be considered part of the MADE in SC Project and are expected to participate in MADE in SC activities which include attending meetings and contributing to the annual report submitted to the National Science Foundation (NSF).

-- GEAR awardees will be required to present their research findings at the SC EPSCoR and MADE in SC meetings. .
+- MADE in SC Projects Only - GEAR awardees will be required to present their research findings at the SC EPSCoR and MADE in SC meetings. .

 - SC EPSCoR Program reserves the right to conduct site visits during the project period for evaluation and reporting purposes.
 Awardees are expected to provide required information and documentation to the SC EPSCoR Program staff and External Evaluator as needed.